-Our department is vibrant and active with enthusiastic, energetic faculty who enjoy working closely with undergraduate students, both in and out of the classroom.
-Our class sizes are small – typically about 30 students in sections of General Chemistry or Organic Chemistry and fewer than 20 students in the accompanying lab sections.
-Most upper level Chemistry and Biochemistry classes have enrollments with fewer than 15 students.
-We distinguish ourselves from many other colleges in that most of our lab sections are taught by full-time faculty members and not graduate student teaching assistants.
+Our department is vibrant and active with enthusiastic, energetic faculty who enjoy working closely with undergraduate students — in and out of the classroom.
+Our class sizes are small and most of our lab sections are taught by full-time faculty members.

-Each May we graduate about 10-15 chemistry and biochemistry majors.
-These talented students leave well prepared for their future careers having successfully completed a challenging program of studies while working together in a supportive environment.
-In the past few years our alumni have entered graduate programs at prestigious schools such as Cal-Berkeley, Columbia, Northwestern, Princeton, UPenn, and Yale.
-Other alumni have entered medical school at Albert Einstein, Brown, Pittsburg, Tulane, UConn, USUHS, and Wake Forrest, dental school at Tufts, and pharmacy school at the MCPHS.
+In the past few years our alumni have entered graduate programs at prestigious schools, including Cal-Berkeley, Columbia, Northwestern, Princeton, the University of Pennsylvania, and Yale.
+Other alumni have entered medical school at Brown, Tulane, UConn, USUHS, and Wake Forrest, dental school at Tufts, and pharmacy school at the MCPHS.
 Still others found employment at Merck, Hanna Instruments, and Organogenesis.

 Our alumni make us proud of our past.
 We want you to help define our future.